SauliusTheBlack/kwismaster/README.md

 This will generate all required files, as well as copy a set of kwismaster files to your project folder.
 While you can't distribute this folder as-is(yet) due to the dependency on reveal itself, it makes it easier to see what you need to do the day of the event.

+By default a round's questions will be sorted by the 'category_order'.
+If you don't want this behaviour, and just want the questions in the order they appear in the question files, specify a NO_CATEGORY_SORT for the round in the specs part of the configuration eg. ```"specs": {
+        "ABC": ["NO_CATEGORY_SORT"]
+    }```
 # Q & A
 ## My round is not visible in the presentation!
 You probably didn't specify your round in the `rounds` part of `kwismaster.json`